Partnerships and community engagement

 Year 11 Pathways to La Trobe

 This unique educational program was piloted at our campus and has expanded to other regional campuses.
-Selected local Year 11 school students participate in a program with tailored workshops and resources.
+Selected local year 11 students participate in a program with tailored workshops and resources.
 This helps them become independent learners in preparation for university study.
 Staff and current students mentor the students to gain a university offer.

 The first of its kind, the Nexus program aims to recruit, prepare and graduate teachers in low socioeconomic schools in regional areas.
 You receive a salary as a teacher's aide while undertaking studies in the Master of Teaching (Primary) or Masters of Teaching (Secondary).
 As a Nexus participant, you'll work locally at Wodonga Senior Secondary College or other schools across the region while completing your studies.